 This test method is used to see how the engagement will look like & behave in your product.
 It ignores the audience criteria so you can preview the engagement.

 In the engagement editor, click on the preview icon to launch your engagement.

 - Remove the Audience criteria that targeted only your team

-- Change session scope to User (so that your users only see the engagement once)
+- Change Qualification scope to Only Once (so that your users only see the engagement once)

 - Launch the engagement

 Gainsight PX provides powerful role based access control.
 It is advised to apply role based access control and assign different permissions to the relevant users.
 Note that its granularity varies from instrumentation, admin settings, engagement to template creation.

 - Template Manager is able to create and control in-app & email templates

 - Engagement is split to viewer, editor and manager.
 Users with manager permissions are allowed to launch and in-app.